raphael-group/Phyllochron/README.md

       -r TOTAL_READS   filepath for the total read counts csv file
       -v VARIANT_READS   filepath for the variant read counts csv file
       and
-      -t TIMEPOINTS   filepath for the timepoints file
+      --mutation-tree MUTATION_TREE filepath for the mutation tree csv file -t TIMEPOINTS   filepath for the timepoints file
       -o OUTPUT_PREFIX filepath indicating the output prefix for all output files optional arguments: